a-g-moore/YOLO/README.md

 ## Installation

-The program expects the Pascal VOC dataset prepared my Aladdin to be in a folder called `data/`.
-To obtain the data, run the follow command using a Kaggle API key to download it from Aladdin's repository:
+The program expects the Pascal VOC dataset prepared by Aladdin to be in a folder called `data/`.
+To obtain the data, run the following command using a Kaggle API key to download it from Aladdin's repository:

 ```sh
 kaggle datasets download -d aladdinpersson/pascal-voc-yolo-works-with-albumentations